1leolem1/Implied-PDF-from-crypto-option-prices/README.md

 This projects aims to take a CSV extract of the option prices and output an implied Probability Density Function from the option prices.

-The method used for this project is the one from the pdf file below.
+The method used for this project is described in the file below.

 https://www.morganstanley.com/content/dam/msdotcom/en/assets/pdfs/Options_Probabilities_Exhibit_Link.pdf